kasrafallah/RTL-SDR/README.md

-# RTL-SDR
+## RTL-SDR
-## (implementing FM radio using Matlab with GUI user interface for better view)
+## (FM radio player using Matlab )

-### important note: it's better to use Matlab 2014B for running this code
+#### highly recommended to use Matlab 2014B for utilizing  RTL-SDR

-I'm kasra Fallah, last year student of electrical engineering at sharif university of technology. in this project, I make a radio FM broadcast player with Matlab real-time processing. for using this code you need an antenna and 2014a matlab version with rtl-sdr matlab
+In this project, I make a radio FM broadcast player with Matlab real-time processing, and for better performance, I wrote a user-friendly GUI for this application. for listening to FM radio with this code, you just need an RTL-SDR antenna and knowing regional FM channels frequencies to set the radio on them. in this project, I use three methods for demodulating FM signals and I want to mention that I didn't use any of the Matlab ready demodulators

+1. Quadrature detector

+2. Zero crossing demodulator

+3. Hilbert demodulator

+and for presenting signal power spectral density I use two popular methods

+1. pwlech

+2. wiener-khinchin theorem

+GUI view of this FM player

+highly recommended to use Matlab 2014B for utilizing  RTL-SDR